 The Rabbinical Assembly publishes learned texts and books of Jewish interest, including prayerbooks for Shabbat and weekdays and a mahzor for Rosh Hashanah and Yom Kippur, as well as other liturgical works.
 It publishes Etz Hayim, a Torah commentary for synagogue use, in conjunction with the United Synagogue of Conservative Judaism.
-It also publishes a quarterly journal, Conservative Judaism, proceedings of its annual conventions and a variety of books on Jewish observance and on the history and development of the Conservative movement.
+It also publishes a variety of books on Jewish observance and on the history and development of the Conservative movement.
 Its new imprint, Aviv Press, develops and publishes popular books on a variety of topics, focusing on Jewish spirituality and contemporary Jewish practice.

 Caring for the welfare and well-being of its rabbinic members has always been a principal responsibility of the Rabbinical Assembly.
 An annual program of seminars and workshops are offered providing opportunity for continuing study and for professional development.
 Professional publications are available, study kallot are supported, regional meetings and conferences held, and an annual convention held for members to study and plan together.
 A mentorship program supports newly ordained rabbis, and the Rabbinical Assembly Retired Rabbis Association provides a meeting ground for retired colleagues.
 The Assembly maintains an assistance fund to provide support in special circumstances for rabbis and their families.

 The Rabbinical Assembly is a religious non-profit corporation established under charter of the State of New York.
 It is governed by a Constitution which describes the organization and governance of the Assembly.
 Management of the Assembly's affairs is vested in an Executive Council, which is the Assembly's board of directors.
 The Executive Council is comprised of the officers of the Rabbinical Assembly, elected representatives and organizational representatives.
 The day-to-day work of the Assembly is carried out by a staff directed by the Chief Executive Officer.

 Support for the Assembly's work comes through membership dues and contributions, the sale of publications, collaborative funding efforts with the seminaries of the movement, grants, bequests and endowments.